ufarooq/IPFSLite/README.md

 When both options **Support Offline Notification** and **Support Peer Discovery** are turned off, the **IPFS Lite** application behaves more like a regular IPFS node.
 Switching off might have a positive effect on the overall energy consumption.
-Downside might be that the "Send Data" feature does not work offline and the peer discovery might be not working for peers behind NATs.
+Downside might be that the **Send Data** feature does not work offline and the peer discovery might be not working for peers behind NATs.
 For sure is, when you just connecting to nodes which have static public IP addresses and your **IPFS Lite** node also have this properties and additionally you and your connecting peers are all the time online, it definitely makes